Donat’s story – choose soft skills vs hard skills

 You also need soft skills if you want your career to go beyond focussed technical roles.
 Soft skills and proven achievements help you progress.

 These days, your career security is not based on your employer’s loyalty to you, and it’s not based on a set of skills you collected years ago.
-Your security comes from up-to-date skills that are relevant.
+Your security comes from up-to-date skills that are relevant and which can’t be automated.
 If you want a good salary: focus on hard skills that are in short supply, and urgently needed.
 If you want to progress to more responsibility: focus on soft skills.

 Soft skills vs hard skills: soft skills like creativity and problem solving can be liberating.
 [Adobe stock photo.]